-Twelve undergraduate students from the entire UCLA campus will be selected to win $15,000 prizes in the inaugural 2016-17 cycle of this program.
+Twelve undergraduate students from the entire UCLA campus were selected in June 2016 to win $15,000 prizes in the inaugural 2016-17 cycle of this program.

-Prize winners will benefit from an intellectual environment with fellow prize awardees, dedicated lab space for the prize winners, and mentoring with faculty and outside experts.
-Their research year will culminate in a final presentation of their findings.
+Prize winners benefit from an intellectual environment with fellow prize awardees, dedicated lab space, and mentoring with faculty and outside experts.
+Their research year will culminate in a final presentation of their findings in June 2017.

 The IRI is dedicated to nurturing and unleashing the huge potential for innovation that lies in undergraduate students at UCLA.
 The prize supports research that through experiment, design, or social inquiry and analysis helps us learn more or contribute to the future development of the internet.